 Utilize this worksheet to reflect on your career competencies, where you currently excel and where you would like to grow!
 These are great things to consider when searching for a position.
 (For example, if you would like to experience learning better professional communication skills, seek out a position that will give you that experience).

 Preparing your resume can be extremely helpful when looking for any position, including one on-campus!
 The link above is to a resource example of a great resume.
-Make sure to utilize this example and also schedule an appointment with your Career Coach on Starfish!

 For Student Employee Supervisors